When a table is created to represent an entity, it is possible that every column in the table will be part of the entity's primary key.

 The entity named AVAILABLE_IN contains two columns, both of which are part of the entity's primary key.

-When every field in a relation is part of the primary key for that relation, the relation is referred to as an
+When every field in a relation is part of the primary key for that relation, the relation is referred to as an all-key relation.

-are valuable because they enable you to create many-to-many relationships between tables in the
+All-key relations are valuable because they enable you to create many-to-many relationships between tables in the

 database without incurring the problems of many-to-many relationships.